WildMeOrg/scoutbot/README.rst

 Logging
 -------

 The script uses Python's built-in logging functionality called ``logging``.
-All print functions are replaced with :func:``log.info``, which sends the output to two places:
+All print functions are replaced with ``log.info()``, which sends the output to two places:

     - 1. the terminal window, and
     - 2. the file `scoutbot.log`